 Don’t let rain, mud and stabling conditions lead to damaged hooves.
-NT-Dry thrush treatment for hooves is the first ever DRY approach to treating unhealthy frogs & soles.
+NT-Dry thrush treatment for horses is the first ever DRY approach to treating unhealthy frogs & soles in the hoof.
 The ingredients have been ground into a fine powder & this safe, natural formula is dusted on with a thin tipped squeeze bottle.
 This provides excellent coverage of the unhealthy area.
 It coats the area of the infection just as flour coats and stays on your hands when baking.

 NT-Dry finds the damp, deep-in places that wet products can’t find.
 In fact, the developer asked: “Why put a “Wet” product on a “Wet” condition?
 Isn’t that counter-productive?”

 NT-Dry® attacks the bacteria that cause thrush and related fungal infections with a combination of naturally occurring mineral salts that do not burn or harm the tender areas of the hoof.

 Meanwhile a proprietary blend of moisture-bonding clays absorb and dry the excess moisture in the hoof, destroying potential breeding grounds that would allow thrush to return.
 (The “drawing” action of the specialized clays pull thrush and excess moisture from the deepest areas of the sulcus).
 Reducing this moisture also minimizes the offensive odour associated with thrush.

 Finally, a combination of healing, refined ingredients, including Oregano Powder and Diatomaceous Earth, soothe the inner hoof and promotes healthy hoof regeneration.
 With the easy dust-on application, which finds all the dark places thrush thrives, results are obvious in just a few days.